blacklightpy/vaultofknowledge/World Building/Philosophy/Disciplines.md

 A discipline is a branch of knowledge.
+Knowledge is a collection of information.
+Information refers to insights derived from observations.

 **Etymology**
 - discipline is derived from disciple - which means student.